-pyodide mkpkg optional arguments
+pyodide mkpkg options

-- -h, --help show this help message and exit - --update Update existing package (default: False) - --update-if-not-patched Update existing package if it has no patches (default: False) - --version VERSION Package version string, e.g. v1.2.1 (defaults to latest stable release)
+- -h, --help show this help message and exit - --update Update existing package (default: False) - --update-if-not-patched Update existing package if it has no patches (default: False) - --source-format SOURCE_FORMAT Which source format is preferred.
+Options are wheel or sdist.
+If none is provided, then either a wheel or an sdist will be used.
+When updating a package, the type will be kept the same if possible. (default: None) - --version VERSION Package version string, e.g. v1.2.1 (defaults to latest stable release)